-The Robotics labs feature an array of advanced equipment includes industrial robot arms, including the ABB Flexpicker, a six jointed Nachi arm, and a human-scale CRS robot.
-These labs also contain conveyor belt systems based on industry versions, plus a selection of wheel and leg-based mobile robot platforms.
+A National Advanced Robotics Research centre since 1987, Salford is equipped with advanced facilities you will use to develop your knowledge and skills.
+The Autonomous Systems and Robotics labs feature an array of advanced equipment includes industrial robot arms, including the ABB Flexpicker, a six jointed Nachi arm, and a human-scale CRS robot.
+These facilities also contain conveyor belt systems based on industry versions, plus a selection of wheel and leg-based mobile robot platforms.

 What about after uni?

-Our Autonomous Systems and Advanced Robotics (ASAR) centre has internationally recognised research excellence in Robotics & Artificial Intelligence (RAI).
-It was appointed the home of the National Advanced Robotics Research Centre in 1987, and was the founding member of the Northern Robotics Network, which became the National Robotics Network (NRN).
-ASAR is a spoke of the EPSRC Future AI & Robotics for Space Hub, a UK national centre of research excellence in space robots and AI funded through the Industrial Strategy Challenge Fund.
+The Autonomous Systems and Advanced Robotics (ASAR) Centre at Salford has internationally recognised research excellence in Robotics and Artificial Intelligence (RAI).
+A National Advanced Robotics Research Centre since 1987, the Centre is a spoke of the EPSRC Future AI and Robotics for Space Hub.

-Salford has strong links with industry covering companies that span robotics and automation indsutries.
-These links have developed through collaborative research and development projects, or via the commercial testing of products/components.
-The knowledge gained through these engagements all feed into teaching and learning, and help to connect learning to real-world scenarios.
+The University of Salford has strong industry links that span engineering, robotics and automation.
+Developed through collaborative research and development projects, or via the commercial testing of products/components, the knowledge gained through these engagements drives our teaching approach, and helps to connect student learning to real-world scenarios.

 The Autonomous and Advanced Robotics (ASAR) Centre at Salford has two decades of experience in automation and robotics.
-The Centre has a long history of providing training and now hosts the largest international industrial sponsored postgraduate programme in robotics and automation in the UK (approx. 100 students).
-It also provides degree apprenticeships training for Siemens.
+The Centre has extensive experience of providing training, and now hosts one of the UK's largest international industrial-sponsored postgraduate programmes in robotics and automation (approx. 100 students).
+The Centre also provides degree apprenticeships training for Siemens.

 What you need to know

-This course is recommended for engineering graduates and experienced professionals who are fascinated by robotics and want to be part of shaping how they will be part of our future.
+This course is recommended for engineering-based graduates and experienced professionals who are fascinated by robotics, and want to be part of shaping how they will be part of our future.